WHAT TO DO IN TENERIFE? BEST BEACHES IN TENERIFE? WHEN IS THE BEST TIME TO VISIT TENERIFE? BEST THINGS TO DO AS A COUPLE IN TENERIFE?

 9. Igueste, a village off the beaten track in Tenerife

-Not far from Playa Las Teresitas, you can reach a pretty village called Igueste built on the edge of the mountain directly facingt the sea.
+Not far from Playa Las Teresitas, you can reach a pretty village called Igueste built on the edge of the mountain directly facing the sea.

-If you are looking for a place without any tourist, this is a place a for you.
-The typical white painted stone houses on steep slopes can be found on the edge of a Barranco.
-On the steep slopes there are many orchards and vegetable gardens.
-The fishing village offers typical Canary local experience!
+If you are looking for a place without any tourists, this is the place for you.
+The typical white-painted stone houses on steep slopes can be found on the edge of a Barranco.
+On the steep slopes, there are many orchards and vegetable gardens.
+The fishing village offers a typical Canary local experience!

 We absolutely loved it and highly recommend that you add this place to your itinerary of things to see in Tenerife.

 On your way to Igueste, you will pass multiple secluded beaches such as Playa de Las Gaviotas and Playa Cueva del Agua.
 Worth a look if time allows.

 10. Los Gigantes, the most impressive cliffs in Tenerife

 The cliffs of Los Gigantes are certainly one of the most spectacular landscapes in Tenerife.
 Located on the west coast of the island, Los Gigantes rises majestically from the sea in the form of vertical rock walls which, in some places, reach 600 meters in height.